 Before you begin any mixing, weigh out all the ingredients for the cake so that when you come to start mixing you will be able to work quickly.
 Working quickly prevents you from over-mixing the cake or conversely, leaving the cake mixture standing while you weigh something out.
 If the cake mixture stands too long, the cake will start to loose air.

 The tins need to be greased and the bottom lined with baking parchment.
-If you do this in advance then once to cake is mixed the tins can be filled.
+If you do this in advance, then the tins can be filled once the cake is mixed.
 Less lingering means a lighter cake.

-Always preheat the oven before you start for the reason outlined above.
-Also, arrange the shelves in advance - most sponge cakes like to be in the middle of the oven (unless you have a super-modern fan oven which claims that cakes can be cooked anywhere in the oven).Continue to 3 of 5 below.
+Always preheat the oven before you start for same reason.
+Also, arrange the shelves in advance; most sponge cakes like to be in the middle of the oven (unless you have a super-modern fan oven that claims cakes can be cooked anywhere in the oven).Continue to 3 of 5 below.

 03 of 05